Undergraduate advocacy internships have been filled through Fall 2018 - now accepting applications for Spring 2019.*

 If you are not ready to commit to an internship with the Center, but are still interested in getting involved, please consider volunteering – we only ask our hotline volunteers to donate as little as one shift per month, and that they volunteer with us for at least four months after training.
 This is another way to support survivors of sexual assault in our community, as well as a way to become better skilled in crisis intervention.

 For more information about either program, please contact our Victim Services Coordinator at Karen@nwasexualassault.org.
+You can also view our checklist below, which summarizes the application and qualification process to become a Center Intern.

 If you are ready to apply, all you need to do is complete the form below: